Image Optimization Best Practices: Complete Checklist

 ✓ Start with the Right Source

-- Begin with the highest quality source—you can always compress later, but lost quality can’t be restored.
+- Begin with the highest quality source.
+You can always compress later.
+You can't restore quality you never had.

-- Capture photos in RAW when possible for more editing flexibility.
+- Capture photos in RAW when possible—it gives you way more editing flexibility before you export.

-- Design graphics as vectors (SVG) whenever you can—they scale cleanly and keep file sizes small.
+- Design graphics as vectors (SVG) whenever you can.
+They scale perfectly and stay tiny.

-- Keep your asset library organized by storing originals separately from optimized versions.
+- Keep your asset library organized.
+Store originals separately from optimized versions.
+Trust me, you'll thank yourself later when you need to re-export.

 ✓ Choose the Right Dimensions

-- Support retina screens by providing 1.5x or 2x versions for high-DPI devices.
+- Support retina screens by providing 1.5× or 2× versions for high-DPI devices.
+Most modern phones and laptops have these displays.

-- Crop images thoughtfully so the most important content is visible at every size.
+- Crop images thoughtfully.
+Make sure the most important content (faces, products, key details) stays visible at every size.

 ✓ Optimize Before Uploading

-- Strip unnecessary metadata such as EXIF, camera info, and GPS coordinates (unless you need them).
+- Strip unnecessary metadata like EXIF, camera info, and GPS coordinates.
+Unless you specifically need location data, it's just adding bytes.

-- Crop images closely to remove empty space and focus on the subject.
+- Crop images closely.
+Remove empty space and zoom in on what matters.

-- Convert to sRGB color profile for web, unless you require a wider gamut.
+- Convert to sRGB color profile for web (unless you're doing professional photo work that needs wider gamut).

-- Sharpen images lightly—over-sharpening introduces artifacts and hurts compression.
+- Sharpen images lightly.
+Over-sharpening creates ugly artifacts and actually hurts compression efficiency.

 Phase 2: Format Selection